Shaoqigit/Devlop_note/Linux/git.md

 - git diff [ARG]
 - git init
 - git add
+  **remark**: an interactive way to use git add is: git add -p
 - git commit
+- git show
+- git stash
+- git .gitignore

 ### remote command, to connec to remote repository such as github/lab ...
 - git remote